AP Decision Notes: What to expect in the New Jersey presidential and state primaries - WTOP News

 DELEGATE ALLOCATION RULES

 New Jersey’s 126 pledged Democratic delegates are allocated according to the national party’s standard rules.
 Twenty-eight at-large delegates are allocated in proportion to the statewide vote, as are 14 PLEO delegates, or “party leaders and elected officials.”
-The state’s 12 congressional districts have a combined 84 delegates at stake, which are allocated in proportion to the vote results in each district.
-Candidates must receive at least 15% of the statewide vote to qualify for any statewide delegates, and 15% of the vote in a congressional district to qualify for delegates in that district.
+The state’s 12 congressional districts have a combined 84 delegates at stake, which are allocated in proportion to the vote results in the state’s 20 delegate districts.
+Candidates must receive at least 15% of the statewide vote to qualify for any statewide delegates, and 15% of the vote in a delegate district to qualify for delegates in that district.

 There are 12 delegates at stake in the Republican presidential primary.
 All delegates will be awarded to the winner of the statewide vote.
 Most states that hold primaries within 45 days of the national convention agreed that their delegates would not be bound to any particular candidate, per Republican National Committee rules.
 However, New Jersey chose to keep its delegates bound, prompting the RNC to cut its total delegate count from nearly 50 to just 12.